 Day 12: Israel Museum, Friends of Zion Museum, House of Caiaphas, Yad Vashem

 An interesting and educational time awaits us today at the Israeli Museum.
-Walk through collections of century’s old Israeli artifacts including the Dead Sea Scrolls, and then a guided walk through an accurately detailed model of Biblical Jerusalem.
-This model will help put into perspective all that you have seen over the previous days touring.
+Walk through collections of centuries-old Israeli artifacts including the Dead Sea Scrolls and then a guided walk through an accurately detailed model of Biblical Jerusalem.
+This model will help put into perspective all that we have seen over the previous days’ touring.
 We then visit the Friends of Zion Museum to learn of the 19th and 20th century heroes of the Jewish people.
-Next we spend time at the House of Caiaphas where Jesus was beaten and spit upon.
-See a pit where he may have been held for the evening and the ancient hillside steps he walked as he was taken to be condemned.
+Next, we spend time at the House of Caiaphas where Jesus was beaten and spit upon.
+We see a pit where He may have been held for the evening and the ancient hillside steps He walked as He was taken to be condemned.
 We conclude the day with a visit to Yad Vashem, the Holocaust Museum, for a needed reminder of what the Jews have suffered as a people.
 This evening we enjoy a special lecture by a local believer prior to dinner, giving us a perspective of Messianic life in Israel.
-(B, D)

 Day 13: Arrive Izmir

 We fly to Izmir and transfer to our hotel in the lovely port city of Kusadasi, Turkey for the next two evenings.
 The remainder of your day is free to walk along the scenic waterfront, sightsee on your own and enjoy your hotel facilities.
 (B, D)